 The highest quality curriculum we see at Outschool includes lessons and activities that serve all types of learners.
 By this, we mean that each lesson plan reflects the educator’s efforts to engage with learners with different abilities and backgrounds.
 This can look like:

-- Differentiating your curriculum to meet learners where they’re at and make your classes EPIC.
+- Differentiating your curriculum to meet learners where they’re at.

 - Welcoming all learners with anti-bias curriculum that encourages them to have a voice in their own education.